 After your child’s Erb’s palsy diagnosis, it’s reasonable for you to be concerned about providing the best care for them both now and in the future.
 For this reason, it’s important to speak with a lawyer as soon as possible to determine if your child has a valid medical malpractice claim and needs legal protection.

-You need a lawyer who will devote their time to fighting for accountability and responsibility for your preventable birth injury case.
+You need a lawyer who will devote their time to fighting for accountability and responsibility for your child’s preventable birth injury case.
 Doctors and hospitals have deep pockets and expensive lawyers at their disposal.
-Experienced Erb’s palsy lawyers in Florida can go up against even the largest hospital corporations or insurance companies to help you win.
+However, experienced Erb’s palsy lawyers in Florida can go up against even the largest hospital corporations or insurance companies to help you win.

 For a free legal consultation, call 1-800-222-9529

-What Medical Malpractice Can Lead to Erb’s Palsy?
+How Can Medical Malpractice Lead to Erb’s Palsy?

-Thousands of children every year are left with nerve damage because of mistakes medical professionals made during the labor and delivery process.
-Unfortunately, many parents don’t realize that their healthcare provider might be to blame for their child’s Erb’s palsy.
+Thousands of children yearly are left with nerve damage because of mistakes medical professionals made during labor and delivery.
+Unfortunately, many parents don’t realize that their healthcare provider might be to blame for one of the most common birth injuries, Erb’s palsy.
+Many people confuse this condition with cerebral palsy, but they are not the same.

-If your child suffers from a birth injury, an attorney can help investigate if any of the following errors were made by a healthcare provider that caused your child’s disability:
+Identifying the negligent actions of the medical staff is the first step to determining if its actions caused your child’s injuries.
+If your child suffers from Erb’s palsy, an attorney can help investigate if a medical professional made any of the following errors that caused your child’s disability:

 - The baby’s shoulders were pulled on during birth